deerwood-mccord-jr/PSCommonSql/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/7pm5cjeoqx09i3co/branch/master?svg=true)](https://ci.appveyor.com/project/RamblingCookieMonster/pssqlite)

-PSSQLite PowerShell Module
+PSCommonSql PowerShell Module
 =============

-This is a PowerShell module for working with SQLite.
-It uses similar syntax to the [Invoke-Sqlcmd2](https://github.com/RamblingCookieMonster/PowerShell/blob/master/Invoke-Sqlcmd2.ps1) function from Chad Miller et al.
+This is a PowerShell module for working with SQL databases using the System.Data.Common abstraction layer.
+It is forked from Warren Frame's SQLite fork of the  [Invoke-Sqlcmd2](https://github.com/RamblingCookieMonster/PowerShell/blob/master/Invoke-Sqlcmd2.ps1) function from Chad Miller et al.

 This covers limited functionality; contributions to this function or additional functions would be welcome!

 Caveats:
 * Minimal testing.
-* Today was my first time working with SQLite

 #Functionality